Skip to main content

 9. Rate Limits

-• Public endpoints: 60 requests/minute
+• Public REST endpoints: 60 requests/minute

 Example response on limit exceeded